Note: the service is being livestreamed and recorded and will be available on our Facebook page.

 For those in our prayer cycles: in the Anglican cycle of prayer, we pray for the Anglican Church of Tanzania; in the Diocesan cycle of prayer, we pray for All Saints in Cincinnati, St Paul’s in Logan, and Trinity in London;

 For St. Mark’s Families in our parish prayer cycle;

 For those who suffer from illness, grief, or any other adversity.

-For the mission work of this congregation: CARE House, Canterbury Court, St. Paul’s UMC Food Pantry, Becoming Beloved Community Initiative, Hope 4Riverside; and for the non-profit groups who use our Community Building; For our Diocesan Bishops: for the Rt.
-Rev. Wayne Smith, Bishop Provisional; The Rt.
+For the mission work of this congregation: CARE House, Canterbury Court, St. Paul’s UMC Food Pantry, Becoming Beloved Community Initiative, and for the non-profit groups who use our Community Building; For our Diocesan Bishops: for our Provisional Bishop, the Rt.
+Rev. Wayne Smith; The Rt.
 Rev. Kenneth Price, the Rt.
 Rev. Nedi Rivera, and the Rt.
 Rev. Wendell Gibbs; For our Presiding Bishop, The Most Rev. Michael Curry; For all postulants and candidates for holy orders in this Diocese: Phoebe Myhrum, Martha Camele, Maggie Gough, Brad Gough, Catherine Duffy, Alane Osborne, Libbie Crawford, Gayland Trim, Molly Cook, Victoria Lewis, Kate Meeks, Kyle Schenkewicz, Gregory Williams.